Japan Marine United: History

 Universal Shipbuilding Corporation and IHI Marine United Inc. united and became Japan Marine United in 2013.

 On January 1, 2021, JMU (with 49% of shares) merged into a new joint venture with Imabari Shipbuilding (with 51% of shares) named Nihon Shipyard covering all ship types except LNG carriers, which are designed and sold by MI LNG Company, established as a joint venture of Mitsubishi Heavy Industries and Imabari Shipbuilding.
-In parallel, Imabari Shipbuilding bought 35% of JMU's shares.
+In parallel, Imabari Shipbuilding bought 30% of JMU's shares.
 The cooperation between these two Japanese companies make it one of the largest marine engineering and shipbuilding company in the world.
+Nihon Shipyard designs, builds and promotes zero-emission vessels.